nikola-m/freeCappuccino-dev/README.md

 Moreover, freeCappuccino is a fortran library for manipulation of discrete tensor fields, defined over polyhedral meshes.

-Face based data structure enables use of cells of any shape.
+Face based data structure enables the use of cells of any shape.

 ### Name 'Cappuccino' encapsulates the idea that it is CAFFA (Computer Aided Fluid Flow Analysis) with some FOAM (Field Operation and Manipulation).